Apraxia of Speech

 They may begin with one syllable words and then progress to longer words, then phrases, sentences, and eventually spontaneous dialogue.

 How can you Increase Improvements?

 The best way for you to make the greatest improvements is through

-Intensive therapy means practicing your speech skills a few times everyday.
+Intensive therapy means practicing speech exercises several times each day.
 It's that simple and at the same time, it's that hard.
 It takes motivation, effort, and perseverance.

-That's the bad news.
-The good news is that if you're willing to give your rehabilitation your best shot, then we have the professional speech exercises you need to succeed:
+The good news is that if you're willing to give speech rehabilitation your best shot, then we have the professional speech exercises you need to succeed:

 Professional Oral Motor and Speech Therapy